sdgroopkund/bayesian_validation_epimodels/README.md

 4. ggplot_plots.R – Codes to generate the plots given in the paper (discrepancy plots for Settings 1, 2 and 3 and the posterior distribution of 'theta 5' for Setting 2)

 5. ptp_calc_mahalanobis.R – Codes to calculate the posterior tail probability using Mahalanobis distance for Settings 1, 2 and 3, as discussed in the paper.

+The Codes for running the Bayesian validation framework as well as the R files to run the model (Model_n.R, FitModel_n.R, GetResults_simu.R) are hosted here.
+However, to run the simulation network one also needs to have codes in the 'C' folder (item 4 under Codes for running the model above), which contains codes to run the C ODE solver.
+To obtain these codes (to which we had no contribution to), one must reach out to the authors of Woods et al. (2018), the modeling team that built and calibrated this model.

+# REFERENCES

+1. Woods,  B.,  Rothery,  C.,  Anderson,  S.  J.,  Eaton,  J.  W.,  Revill,  P.,  Hallett,  T.  B.,  &  Claxton,  K.  (2018).
+Appraising the value of evidence generation activities: an HIV modelling study.BMJ  global  health, 3(6), e000488